 Deferring entry to Primary 1

-However, from August 2022, children who are resident in Aberdeen City, and whose fifth birthday falls between 22nd August 2022 and the end of February 2023, will be automatically entitled to an additional year of funded ELC.
+Children who are resident in Aberdeen City, and whose fifth birthday falls between 21st August 2023 and the end of February 2024, will automatically be entitled to an additional year of funded ELC if parents or carers request that their child’s entry to primary school is deferred.

 Early entry to Primary 1

 Children normally start school aged between 4 and a half and 5 and a half, depending on when the child’s birthday falls.
-This is a matter of law.
-Parents can request that children younger than this be admitted to school.
-The Head Teacher of the school applied for will assess each case individually to determine whether or not the education normally provided in the school is suited to the ability and aptitude of the child.
-If you are considering requesting Early Entry to School for your child you should consider whether your child is emotionally and socially mature enough to cope with a full-time programme of education.
+Parents can request that children younger than this be admitted to their zoned school.
+This is known as an Early Entry Request.
+It is not the same as a Placing Request as you cannot request in law that your child start early in a school other than your local catchment school.
+For those wishing to apply for Early Entry, application should be made in writing to the Head Teacher of your zoned school, no later than 28th February of the year you wish your child to start school.
+You will be informed of the decision by letter in May.
+The Head Teacher of the school applied for will assess each case individually to determine whether the education normally provided in the school is suited to the ability and aptitude of the child.

 As a consequence of early admission to school your child would be younger than the other pupils in the class.
 This may present difficulties in relation to: